 Whether you have sold an investment house in Europe or a unit you bought while working in the UK, the whole process can be riddled with hidden costs.
-Once the property has settled and you need to get the foreign currency back to Australia, you have a few choices of how to do it.
+Once the property has settled and you need to get the foreign currency back to the United States, you have a few choices of how to do it.

 Transferring money after a property sale is a big deal.
 Because of the size of your transfer, the small difference in exchange rate when you send the money can work out to be a huge difference in overall cost.

-This guide will take you through the most common methods of getting the money back into the states.
+This guide will take you through the most common methods of getting the money back into the United States.
 It details the pros, cons, benefits and costs of each approach.

-The 3 most common ways of transferring the proceeds of your property sale back to Australia
+The 3 most common ways of transferring the proceeds of your property sale back to the United States

 1. Get a cheque